Stressed about college application essays? Here’s the answer…

 Instead, students can usually submit their application between September and May of senior year, which is a much larger window than most admission processes utilize—but that doesn’t make colleges with rolling admissions any less competitive.

-A Rolling admission applicant tends to hear back about their application within a few weeks.
+A rolling admission applicant tends to hear back about their application within a few weeks.
 Usually, rolling admissions operate on a first-come, first-served basis.
 That means colleges will continue to review applications until their class sizes have been met.

 You should keep in mind that although the application window is larger, there are still important deadlines to be aware of for applying to colleges who use rolling admissions.